kanglicheng/code-school/course/readings/dev-seup.md

 Homebrew is kind of like a low-tech App Store.
 It allows us access to and the ability to install a wide variety of software and command line tools from the console.
 These are distinct from those hosted on the App Store and will need to be managed by Homebrew.

 Enter the following in your terminal to download and install Homebrew:

 ```sh
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

+Let's break this down a bit. `curl`, a command-line tool commonly used for downloading files from the internet, is used to download the Homebrew installation file.
+The `"$(...)"` transforms the file content into a string.
+Finally, the string is passed to our Ruby executable (`/usr/bin/ruby` is where this file is stored on our machine) with the `-e` flag to tell Ruby to run the argument as code.

 Check out the [Homebrew website][homebrew] to learn the basic commands.